-How is caffeine benefical to skin care?
+How is caffeine beneficial to skincare?

-Recipe notes: What you will need: Saucepan, whisk, spatula and plastic container.
+Recipe notes: What you will need: Saucepan, whisk, spatula, and plastic container.
 Yields 4-cups.
 Difficulty level: Very easy.
 Suggested usage: Daily as a facial cleanser/polisher, and weekly for neck and decolletage.

-- 8-oz Semi sweet dark chocolate
+- 8-oz Semi-sweet dark chocolate

 - 8-oz Grape seed oil

-- 1/4 lb coffee, espresso grind (very, very fine)
+- 4-oz coffee, espresso grind (very, very fine)

-- 2-oz cacao nibs ground
+- 4-oz cacao nibs ground

 - 2-oz cacao powder

-- In spice mill, grind cacao nibs to a powder, add to chocolate along with remaining ingredients, stir.
+- In a spice mill, grind cacao nibs to a powder, add to chocolate along with remaining ingredients, stir.